SpacePjoes/wet-pigeons/README.md

 # wet-pigeons
 A resource pack for the Wet Pigeons semi-SMP server.
-\n

 Optifine is required to use this resource pack standalone.
 For Sodium users, run the following mods:
-"CIT Resewn" - Custom Item Textures,
+"CIT Resewn" - Custom Item Textures //
-"CEM" - Custom Entity Models,
+"CEM" - Custom Entity Models //
 "Entity Texture Features" - Random Entity Textures